Sue Smith is Managing Director of Specialist Support Solutions, a qualified counsellor accredited with BACP, EMDR Therapist and Rewind Practitioner.

 Perhaps you simply want to understand your own emotions and behaviours, what triggers them, where they come from and how to use them effectively to build a positive future.

-Regardless of the cause or what we call the problem: depression, anxiety, trauma, stress.
-The ability to understand and manage our emotions is a desire that many people seek in order to develop into the best version of us that we can possibly be.
+Regardless of the cause or what we call the problem: depression, anxiety, trauma, stress, the ability to understand and manage our emotions is a desire that many people seek.
+We do this in order to develop into the best version of us that we can possibly be.

 Sue Smith Counselling – Sue’s Approach